Bridgeport, Connecticut: 20th century

-The 1920s saw the city's population stabilize at 143,555, after the war.

-The decade saw the city grow with more leisure and entertainment.
+The 1920s saw the city's population stabilize at 143,555 after the war.
+The Roaring Twenties brought more leisure and entertainment.
 In 1919, the city of Bridgeport bought Pleaseure Beach (also known as Steepchase Island) for $220,000.
-Pleasure beach was an amusement park and beach on an island in the East End next to Stratford.
+Pleasure Beach was an amusement park and beach on an island in the East End next to Stratford.
 In 1920, the city parks commissioner began the process of creating a zoo in Beardsley Park.
-Bridgeport a stop became for performances with around 20 theatures.
-1922 was the year the elegantly designed Majestic and Poli Palace theatures, were built downtown, along with the Savory Hotel.
-The Poli Palace theatre (built by Sylvester Poli) was the largest theater in the state of Connecticut, with guided hand carved moldings and vaulted cealings.
+Bridgeport a stop became for performances with around 20 theatres.
+1922 was the year the elegantly designed Majestic and Poli Palace theatres, were built downtown, along with the Savoy Hotel.
+The Poli Palace theatre (built by Sylvester Poli) was the largest theatre in the state of Connecticut, with gilded hand-carved moldings and vaulted ceilings.